Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 By contrast, the LHC produces a large flux of TeV-energy mesons at high rapidity, many of which produce neutrinos in their decays.
 These neutrinos can be used to test for sterile neutrinos up to the GeV scale due to their high energies~\cite{Jodlowski:2020vhr}.
 Specifically, a sterile neutrino $N_R$ can be produced through the magnetic dipole operator via active neutrino up-scattering, most commonly the electron scattering channel $\nu + e \to N_R + e$.
 Furthermore, the $N_R$ with a dipole interaction decays characteristically to photons, $N_R \to \nu + \gamma$.
 Both the production and decay of sterile neutrinos interacting through the dipole coupling differ from those in theories with other interactions between active and sterile states, e.g.~the standard fermion portal scenario with renormalizable $\nu - N_R$ mixing through the Higgs.
 The distinct phenomenology of sterile neutrinos with magnetic dipole couplings to their active counterparts, together with the higher mass reach that should be achievable in LHC collisions, motivates us to consider search possibilities for such neutrinos at the LHC.

 Specifically, the dedicated FASER$\nu$~\cite{FASER:2019dxq} and SND@LHC~\cite{SHiP:2020sos} neutrino detectors have recently been approved to collect data during Run 3 at the LHC, making use of the large neutrino flux that emerges at high rapidity from TeV-scale $pp$ collisions.
 The purpose of this paper is to evaluate the extent to which forward neutrino detectors at the HL-LHC can be used to search for $N_R$ with magnetic dipole couplings.
 We will show that new parameter space will be tested for sterile neutrinos in the MeV-GeV mass range, for dipole couplings with characteristic suppression scales in excess of 1000~TeV.
 While the potential of an upgraded FASER$\nu$ experiment at the HL-LHC in searching for sterile neutrinos has been considered in Ref.~\cite{Jodlowski:2020vhr}, we consider liquid argon facilities with lower detection thresholds, in addition to considering sterile neutrinos coupling to individual flavors and using updated neutrino flux estimates.
 The sensitivities we will obtain are competitive with limits from other sources of high energy neutrinos such as IceCube~\cite{Coloma_2017}.
 Thus, collider neutrino experiments offer probes of new neutrino states with magnetic dipole couplings in regions that are unlikely to be tested directly in the near future.
-Additionally, we will demonstrate that the possibility of magnetic moments between sterile and active neutrinos being responsible for the MiniBooNE excess can begin to be tested with HL-LHC neutrino detectors.
+Additionally, we will demonstrate that HL-LHC neutrino detectors can approach probing active-sterile neutrino magnetic moments that could be responsible for the MiniBooNE excess.

 The rest of this paper is organized as follows.
 In the next section, we introduce theories of sterile neutrinos with magnetic dipole interactions, providing historical context and enumerating existing constraints.
 We then describe the HL-LHC neutrino detectors that can be used to search for these sterile neutrinos.
 Subsequently, we discuss the neutrino-electron up-scattering signal and relevant backgrounds.
 We use the kinematic properties of $N_R$ production and the SM neutrino scattering backgrounds to construct an analysis and evaluate the LHC reach.
 Finally, we conclude.